phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

     [DEBUG] client: allocs: (added 0) (removed 0) (updated 0) (ignore 0)
     [DEBUG] client: state updated to ready
 ```

+???
+- **Note:** Typically any agent running in client mode must be run with root level privilege.
+  - Nomad makes use of operating system primitives for resource isolation which require elevated permissions.
+  - The agent will function as non-root, but certain task drivers will not be available.

 ---
 name: cluster-nodes